 For Oily Skin: Ren’s Clean Screen Mineral SPF 30.
-So so gentle, a properly matte finish, no greasy feeling and nothing in this that can break you out- a serious favourite.
+So so gentle, with a properly matte finish, no greasy feeling and nothing in this that can break you out- a serious favourite.

-For Normal Skin: With absolutely no white cast and packing some impressive ingredients like niacinamide to even skin tone and prevent breakouts, Dr Sam’s Flawless Daily Sunscreen SPF 50 is just so simple to use and unnoticeable once its on.
+For Normal Skin: With absolutely no white cast and packing some impressive ingredients like niacinamide to even skin tone and prevent breakouts, Dr Sam’s Flawless Daily Sunscreen SPF 50 is just so simple to use and unnoticeable once it’s on.

 For Sensitive Skin: If, like me, you have skin that is at all sensitive, or even melasma or rosacea then mineral sunscreen is the one for you.
 Helping to deflect and absorb the sun’s rays, mineral sunscreens use ingredients like zinc oxide and iron oxide to form a little protective layer over skin without irritating or sensitising it.
-Check out natural skincare company Bybi’s latest product, Day Defence SPF 30 Day Cream.
+Check out natural skincare company Bybi’s latest product, Day Defence SPF 30-Day Cream.

 For Reapplying: Bioderma’s Photoderm Max Compact SPF 50.
 A great little compact, this offers SPF 50 and can be reapplied over makeup/in the back of a cab/in a rush in the office loo so skin never needs to be left unprotected.